RomanDrevo/weather-app/README.md

 1. Grab the repo

+2. Add a file at the root of the project called `.env.local`

-2. Under the directory, use npm for yarn
+3. Under the directory, use npm for yarn

   `npm install`